 If your integration seems straightforward, you’ll need to find out what integration tools your software supports.
 Many SaaS products include built-in tools that allow developers to access the backend of the application to build integrations.

-For an in-depth exploration of DAM integration options, download this white paper from our partner WoodWing: Next-gen DAM integrations: Integrating DAM using iPaaS and more
+For an in-depth exploration of DAM integration options, Download this whitepaper from our partners at WoodWing: Next-gen DAM-integrations: Integrating DAM using iPaaS and more.

-Data is the basis of PIM-DAM integration.
-So it’s important that you map what data and digital assets need to be synced and shared.
-You’ll need to analyse your product data models in both systems – looking at the hierarchy of how data is stored for your different SKUs – to make sure you can align them accurately.
+Data is the foundation of PIM-DAM integration.
+It is essential to identify and map the data and digital assets that need to be synchronized and shared.
+Analyzing the product data models in both systems, including the hierarchy of data storage for various SKUs, is necessary to ensure accurate alignment.

 Do you need a DevOps Engineer to integrate DAM and PIM?

 Software and workflow integrations can be a complicated process, based on your organization’s unique stack and system set-up.
 In the past, you would always have needed a DevOps engineer to integrate DAM and PIM.
 Plus a business analyst to assess and define requirements.

 However, there are tools and services entering the market that make simple software integrations easier – especially for people with a moderate level of technical understanding – for example, APIs, webhooks and iPaaS.

 You can find more in-depth information about these options in our article “Integrating PIM and DAM in Retail – The What, How, and Who of Successful Software Integration.”